ankitasingh001/NLP_assignments/POS_Tagging/README.txt

 Tagged Sentence: Everything_NN is_VBZ all_DT about_IN money_NN ._.

 Here, we have done POS tagging via three models namely HMM, SVM and Bi-LSTM.
 HMM has been implemented from scratch.
-For more details refer to pdf uploaded along with the other contents
+For more details refer to pdf uploaded along with the other contents.
+The corpus used in the "Brown Corpus" available in nltk library.
+The tagset used is the "Universal Tag-set"

 All the 3 Models have been implemented on Python-3 Jupyter-Notebook .